-We have identified the three major (and common) issues with buying a wheelchair.
+We have identified solutions to the three major (and common) issues with buying a wheelchair.

 1) You Can Still Budget

 Part of your research should involve budgeting for the best wheelchair for you.
-This means being aware of your own financial limits and shopping around for a reasonably priced, but impressive model and make of wheelchair.
-Budget shouldn’t be your only priority, however, and you should focus on how well your mobility solution supports your needs.
+This means being aware of your own financial limits and shopping around for a reasonably priced, but decent wheelchair.
+Budget shouldn’t be your only priority though, finding a chair that matches your needs is the most important thing.

 2) Buy Bespoke

 Many suppliers will more than likely only stock one model of chair, which typically includes models like the Pride Igo.
-The limited choice means it’s likely that you will struggle to purchase the best wheelchair for your disability – that means a more bespoke mobility solution.
+This type of limited choice means it’s likely that you will struggle to purchase the best wheelchair for your disability – that means a more bespoke mobility solution is needed.